bSI-InfraRoom/MVD-Infra-Test-Instructions/docs/XXXX/README.md

 These concept templates represent a test-specific subset of the wider AbRV_Ex exchange and the overall AbRV MVD, that must be correctly exported to meet the validation criteria. **The scope of the test shall not be used as a definitive scope of the exchange, or of the entire MVD.**

-- *Optional Grouiping*
+- *Optional Grouping*
   - *CT*

 </details>

 ## Test Case Imports
-Test instructions are defined with a modular approach to reduce repetition of validation criteria and test content, and improve vendors ability to solve issues and bugs. therefore this test instruction *imports/reuses* the following Test instructions and entities with the relevent associated validation criteria.
+Test instructions are defined with a modular approach to reduce repetition of validation criteria and test content, and improve vendors ability to solve issues and bugs. therefore this test instruction *imports/reuses* the following Test instructions and entities with the relevant associated validation criteria.

 :construction: under construction :construction: